How to Find Lost Pets

+Backyard BBQ with neighbors, family, and kids are fun–until someone leaves the gate open and a pet goes AWOL.
+One in five pets goes missing after being scared by loud noises like thunderstorms or fireworks.
 Whether it’s summer fun, or winter vacation, we often want to include our pets in the adventure.
 Nothing stops the fun faster than lost pets, so it’s vital to create a pet-safe plan.
-Thanks to the ASPCA for the fun infographic that can save you heartbreak.
 Read on for more tips to prevent pets going AWOL and how to find a lost pet.

 WHY LOST PETS RUN AND HIDE